studentdeng/Buddy/README.md

 Xcode5 plugin for fun

+How much time we spend on building in our life?

+#features

 * find online buddies at this moment
-* find your coding hours
+* find your time on coding
+* find your time on building

 ![image](buddy.png)

 ##install

-clone this repo Build the project and restart Xcode
+clone this repo build the project and restart Xcode

 ##server